 - being male

-- sharing a bed with the baby
+- sharing a bed with parent/caregiver

 - a history of needing resuscitation because breathing has stopped

-- low Apgar score at birth (An Apgar score measures a baby's overall condition and is taken soon after a baby is born.
+- low Apgar score at birth (an Apgar score measures a baby's overall condition and is taken soon after a baby is born.
 It is based on the baby's skin colour, breathing, heart rate, responsiveness, and muscle tone.)